OSU-CMS/Ph2_ACF_GUI/README.md

 5. In your .rules file, add a line that looks like `MATCHKEY=="value", SYMLINK+="my_device_name"`.
 To differentiate devices, you can add more keys e.g. `SUBSYSTEM` and `KERNEL`

    - NOTE: Singular match keys (e.g. KERNEL) is different from plural (e.g. KERNELS) in that singular refers to only the device, but plural refers to the device and any of its parents.
-7. In Gui/jsonFiles, you can change device "resource" to "ASRL/dev/#your device name#::INSTR
+7. In Gui/jsonFiles/#your json file#.json, you can change device "resource" to "ASRL/dev/#your device name#::INSTR

 Our rules file looks like
 ```